OutSystems/docs-product/src/extensibility-and-integration/soap/consume/unsupported-use-cases.md

 # Unsupported SOAP Use Cases

-While importing a SOAP Web Service in Service Studio, you get immediate feedback on any currently unsupported feature/use case identified by the development environment.
+While importing a SOAP Web Service in **Service Studio**, you get immediate feedback on any currently unsupported feature/use case identified by the development environment.

-In this case, you can't import the Web Service immediately using Service Studio.
-Sometimes you can perform small changes in the WSDL describing the service so that the identified limitations no longer apply, and you can consume the Web Service in OutSystems.
+In this case, you can't import the Web Service immediately using **Service Studio**.
+Sometimes you can perform small changes in the WSDL describing the service so that the identified limitations no longer apply, and you can consume the Web Service in **OutSystems**.

 The current list of unsupported features/use cases is the following: